domokane/FinancePy/README.md

 Contributions are very welcome.
 There are a number of requirements:

 * The code should be Pep8 compliant.
-* Comments are required for every class and function and they should be a clear description.
+* Comments are required for every class and function, and they should be a clear description.
 * At least one broad test case and a set of unit tests must be provided for every function.
 * Avoid very pythonic constructions.
 For example a loop is as good as a list comprehension.
 And with numba it can be faster.
 Readability is the priority.